bane-stealthium/gpubreach/README.md

 bash run_ml_exploit.sh #(< 10 minutes) ; It runs the exploit, then modifies a cuBLAS branch through the known vulnerable cuBLAS SASS template, which degrades the model accuracy universally.
 ```

-> **Note 1:** Other than `run_t2.sh`, the other scripts spawns detached background processes, which needs to be killed manually if you decide to terminate the exploit scripts early.
+> **Note 1:** Other than `run_t2.sh`, the other scripts spawn detached background processes, which need to be killed manually if you decide to terminate the exploit scripts early.

 > **Note 2:** There is a very low probability of the exploit chains crashing the attacker program, in which case you can simply re-run the exploit bash script when everything is killed or if necessary, reboot or power cycle in [Debugging Tips](#debugging-tips).